Chr4st/Shipmas-Day-1/README.md

    - User key (stable anonymous ID)
 3. Hashes the fingerprint using SHA-256
 4. Seeds a deterministic PRNG (SplitMix64) from the hash
+5. Fetches a batch of compliments from the public API
-5. Selects a compliment deterministically from available candidates
+6. Selects a compliment deterministically from the batch using the seeded PRNG
-6. Enforces deduplication (skips already-issued compliments)
+7. Enforces deduplication via avoidHashes (skips already-seen compliments)

 ### Deduplication

-- **Client-side**: Uses localStorage to track issued compliment IDs
+- **Client-side**: Uses localStorage to track seen compliment hashes (SHA-256 of text)
-- **Server-side**: Uses the `issued` table keyed by anonymous `user_key`
+- **Request payload**: Sends last 200 seen hashes as `avoidHashes` to server
+- **Server-side**: Filters out avoided hashes before selection
+- If all candidates in a batch are avoided, fetches another batch (up to 3 rounds)
+- Falls back to embedded compliment list if API fails
-- Both work together to ensure no repeats across sessions
+- Ensures no repeats for the same user until exhaustion

 ## Deployment